 Remember Shopkins recommends their toys for ages 5 and up, but if closely monitored by you, I think they make a super fun and interesting learning tool as well as toys!

-Counting – Simple one to one correspondence is an important early math skill.
+Simple one-to-one correspondence is an important early math skill.
 Little ones can count one by one and older children can use them to learn to count by 2’s or 5’s.

-Sensory Bin – These are my favorite go to activities for toddlers and preschoolers.
+These are my favorite go-to activities for toddlers and preschoolers.
 Fill the bin with a base- shredded paper, packing peanuts, uncooked noodles, whatever, add Shopkins, spoons, and measuring cups – kids will provide the imagination!

-Who would have thought there was so much ways to play and learn with Shopkins?
+Who would have thought there were so many ways to play and learn with Shopkins?
 Now you don’t have to feel guilty about buying more when a new season comes out.